plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 In our first RevBayes analysis, we will see how well we can estimate what we already know to be true about the evolution of both the tree and the sequences.
 You will cheat and fix some things to their known true values, such as the tree topology and edge lengths.
 The idea is to take small steps so that we know what we are doing all along.

-RevBayes uses an R-like language called the Rev Language to specify the model and the analysis.
+As you already know from previous labs, RevBayes uses an R-like language called the Rev Language to specify the model and the analysis.
 Rev is not R, but it is so similar to R that you will often forget that you are not using R and will try things that work in R but do not work in Rev - just a heads-up!

 ### Set up the tree submodel